 Yes.
-One of the advantages of the approach presented in this book is that the independence assumption is applied only to sums of local random variables.
+One of the advantages of the approach presented here is that the independence assumption is applied only to sums of local random variables.
 Any reasonable decorrelation condition or mixing-type assumption will give estimates regarding the stochastic cancellations of sums of local random variables (indeed, this is essentially a tautology).
 Therefore, while the statements of the theorems may need to be modified for weaker assumptions (for instance, the strong stochastic integrability results we obtain under a finite range of dependence assumption may have to be weakened), the proofs will only require straightforward adaptations.
-In fact, since we have only used independence in a handful of places in the text, enumerated above, it is not a daunting task to perform these adaptations.
-This is in contrast to alternative approaches in quantitative stochastic homogenization which use nonlinear concentration inequalities and therefore are much less robust to changes in the hypotheses.
-The reason for formalizing the results under the strongest possible mixing assumption (finite range of dependence) rather than attempting write a very general result is, therefore, not due to a limitation of the arguments.
+Since we have only used independence in a handful of places in the text, enumerated above, it is not a daunting task to perform these adaptations.
+In particular, when the law of the coefficient field satisfies a spectral gap or log-Sobolev assumption (as considered in the series of recent works of Gloria, Otto and their collaborators), one can easily adapt the arguments presented in this book using concentration inequalities such as [29, Theorem 6.7].
+The reason for formalizing the results under the strongest possible mixing assumption (finite range of dependence) rather than attempting to write a very general result is, therefore, not due to a limitation of the arguments.
 It is simply because we favor clarity of exposition over generality.
 Can the uniform ellipticity assumption be relaxed?

 One of the principles of this book is that one should avoid using small-scale or pointwise properties of the solutions or of the equation and focus rather on large-scale, averaged information.
-In particular, especially in the first part of the book, we concentrate on the energy quantities ν , ν^ and J_1 which can be thought of as "coarsened coefficients" in analogy to a renormalization scheme (see Remark 2.3).
+We concentrate, especially in the first part of the book, on the energy quantities $\mu$ , $\mu^$ and $J_1$ which can be thought of as "coarsened coefficients" in analogy to a renormalization scheme (see Remark 2.3).
 The arguments we use adhere to this philosophy rather strictly.
-In particular, they are adaptable to situations in which the matrix $\mathbf{a}(x)$ is not necessarily uniformly positive definite, provided we have some quantitative information regarding the law of its condition number.
-This is because such assumptions can be translated into quantitative information about J_1 which suffices to run the renormalization arguments of Chapter 2.
-A demonstration of the robustness of these methods can also be found in [9], which adapted Chapters 2 and 3 of this manuscript to obtain the first quantitative homogenization results on supercritical percolation clusters (a particularly extreme example of a degenerate environment).
+As a result, they are adaptable to situations in which the matrix $\mathbf{a}(x)$ is not necessarily uniformly positive definite, provided we have some quantitative information, for instance regarding the law of its condition number.
+This is because such assumptions can be translated into quantitative information about $J_1$ which suffices to run the renormalization arguments of Chapter 2.
+Indeed, a demonstration of the robustness of these methods can also be found in [9], which adapted Chapters 2 and 3 of this manuscript to obtain the first quantitative homogenization results on supercritical percolation clusters (a particularly extreme example of a degenerate environment).
 Do the results in this book apply to elliptic systems?